Table of Contents

 - Repetitive stress injuries.
 Repetitive stress injuries are most commonly sustained in the workplace and usually result from repeatedly making the same motions or actions over time.

-Lawlor, White & Murphey Committed to Holding Negligent Parties Financially Accountable for Head and Neck Injuries in South Florida Accident Cases
+Fort Lauderdale Head and Neck Injury Lawyers Holding Negligent Parties Financially Accountable for Victims of Head and Neck Injuries

 - Emergency room costs